 Symptoms of Use and Abuse

 It is easy enough to know if a person smokes.
-His clothes, hair, hands and breath will usually smell like cigarette.
+His clothes, hair, hands and breath will usually smell like cigarettes.
 He might have a persistent cough that won’t go away.
 People who chew tobacco spits a lot, while those who use flavored e-cigarette would probably smell sweet and fruity.

 Withdrawal symptoms appear when a tobacco-user stops its use.
 Symptoms may appear 30 minutes after the last hit.
 Some of the more common symptoms are: